 These strategies are listed at the system-, service-, practitioner-, and patient-levels and are intended to be used by a range of cancer control stakeholders across Australia to support high-value cancer care and improve outcomes for people with cancer.

-- Promoting greater deliberation in the design of future hospitals to include readily-convertible spaces that consider flexible patient and staff flows through the hospital, to be responsive to current and future pandemics.
+- Promoting deliberation in hospital design to include readily convertible spaces that consider flexible patient and staff flows through the hospital, to be responsive to current and future pandemics.

 - Enabling the ongoing process of e-prescribing of medicines, such as through the progressive roll-out of the national Active Script List Model.19

 - Implementing software and embedding of e-prescriptions and e-ordering of investigations within existing workflows, supported by change management, to enable consistent and ongoing patient access.20